overture-stack/ego/INSTALL.md

 ### Database Configuration

-The directory structure inside of the Ego directory is self explainatory:
+The directory structure inside of the Ego directory is self-explanatory:

 ```shell
 /srv/ego-current$ ls -l